What is Legionnaires’ disease?

 How is Legionnaires diagnosed and treated?

 A urine test or a phlegm sample can confirm the presence of the Legionella bacteria.
-It is treated with antibiotics such as macrolides, fluoroquinolones or tetracyclin.
+It’s treated with antibiotics.

 How was Legionnaires discovered and named?